microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/multi-stage-yaml-pipelines.md

 #### Import solution into target environment

-The only change to our deployment example from the [initial blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines#import-solution-into-target-environment) other than moving to a release stage is the addition of running the import as an asynchronous call to avoid timeouts noted by previous readers.
+The only change to our actual deployment code from the [first blog](https://community.dynamics.com/crm/b/crminthefield/archive/2019/02/27/introduction-to-devops-for-dynamics-365-customer-engagement-using-yaml-based-azure-pipelines#import-solution-into-target-environment) other than moving to a release stage and using deployment jobs is that we are now importing asynchronously.
+Importing asynchronously will help us avoid import timeout issues as noted by readers of the first blog.

 ```yaml
             - powershell: Install-Module Microsoft.Xrm.Data.Powershell -Scope CurrentUser -Force